Sbuazjr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-File 10. script that deletes all regular files
+File 11. script that counts the number of directories and sub-directories